-Talk to your doctor before you try other types of formulas,
+Talk to your health care provider before you try other types of formulas:

-Soy formulas may be recommended for babies who are unable to tolerate cow's-milk formulas or for vegetarian parents who don't want to feed their babies animal products.
+- Soy formulas may be recommended for babies who are unable to tolerate cow's-milk formulas or for vegetarian parents who don't want to feed their babies animal products.
 Or soy formulas may be chosen for cultural, ethical, or religious reasons.

-Soy formula is not recommended for all infants.
+- Soy formula is not recommended for all infants.
 It should not be given to any infant who has a soy protein allergy.

-tolerate formulas made from cow's milk or soy.
+- Hydrolyzed protein or amino acid formulas are used for babies who cannot tolerate formulas made from cow's milk or soy.

 How do you feed formula to your baby?

 When you make formula, use safe water and be sure your hands and equipment are clean.
 Follow the advice of your health care provider, and read the label on the formula package.
 Make sure the formula is not too hot or too cold when you give it to your baby.

 The length of time between feedings varies.
 As you get to know your baby, you will be able to notice his or her signs of hunger and fullness.
 Don't hesitate to call your health care provider if you are worried about whether your baby is eating enough.

 After formula is mixed, it needs to be used within 24 hours to be safe.
 Throw away any formula left in the bottle after you feed your baby, because bacteria can grow in the leftover formula.
 Reheating or refrigerating won't kill the bacteria.